There are lots of articles about math as a language.

 For example ten consists of 5 twos or twenty consists of 10 twos or 4 fives, etc, but eleven is a new number, a prime.

-Ten and Twenty can both be 'built' out of numbers previously used, but eleven cannot be communicated except as a new number.
+Ten and Twenty can both be 'built' out of numbers previously used, but eleven cannot be communicated except as a new number or a combination of new numbers.

 So even though common mathematics teaches that integers are the natural progression of numbers, a person can also be educated from infancy to believe prime numbers are the original progression, and integers derive from primes.